 Maintenance New Total

-Measures under consideration 2 0 2
+Measures under review 2 0 2

-Measures recommended for 2 0 2
+Measures endorsed 2 0 2

-endorsement

-Comments Received Prior to Committee Evaluation
+Comments Received Prior to Standing Committee Evaluation

-NQF solicits comments on endorsed measures on an ongoing basis through the Quality Positioning System (QPS).
-In addition, NQF solicits comments for a continuous 16-week period during each evaluation cycle via an online tool located on the project webpage.
-For this evaluation cycle, the commenting period opened on March 30, 2020 and closed on May 28, 2020.
+NQF accepts comments on endorsed measures on an ongoing basis through the Quality Positioning System (QPS).
+In addition, NQF accepts comments for a continuous 16-week period during each evaluation cycle via an online tool located on the project webpage.
+For this evaluation cycle, the commenting period opened on March 30, 2020, and closed on May 28, 2020.
 Pre-meeting commenting closed on April 24, 2020.
 As of that date, no comments were submitted (Appendix F).